-school for wearing black armbands to class in protest of the war in Vietnam.
-"It can hardly be argued that either students or teachers shed their constitutional rights to freedom of speech or expression at the schoolhouse gates, the Court noted.
-Moreover, "students may not be regarded as closed circuit recipients of only that which the... [government]chooses to communicate.
+Over thirty years ago, the United States Supreme Court decided Tinker v.
+Des Moines School District.
+This case involved several students who had been unconstitutionally suspended from school for wearing black armbands to class in protest of the war in Vietnam.
+"It can hardly be argued that either students or teachers shed their constitutional rights to freedom of speech or expression at the schoolhouse gates, the Court noted.5 Moreover, "students may not be regarded as closed circuit recipients of only that which the . . . [government] chooses to communicate.
 They may not be confined to the expression of those sentiments that are officially approved.
 In the absence of a specific showing of constitutionally valid reasons to regulate their speech, students are entitled to freedom of expression of their views."

 Religious speech also falls within the scope of the Tinker case.
 The Supreme Court has affirmatively established that "private religious speech, far from being a First Amendment orphan, is as fully protected under the Free Speech Clause as secular private expression."
 Indeed, privately expressed religious speech may not be constitutionally suppressed, or discriminated against, by any agent of the state on the sole reason that the speech or expression contains religious content.
 Such discrimination necessarily amounts to an unconstitutional act of state sponsored hostility toward religion.
-And although religious-based speech can often be controversial and cause uneasiness among some people who hear or see it, such effects are an inadequate basis for allowing a public school to prohibit student religious expression on campus during non-instructional hours.
-Such effects are an inadequate basis for allowing a public school to prohibit student religious expression on campus during non-instructional hours. .
+And although religious-based speech can often be controversial and cause uneasiness among some people who hear or see it, such effects are an inadequate basis for allowing a public school to prohibit

 5 Tinker v.
 Des Moines School District, 393 U.S. 503, 506 (1969).

 6 Id. at 511.

 7 Capitol Square Review v.
 Pinette, 515 U.S. 753, 760 (1995).

 8 See, e.g., Good News Club v.
 Milford Central School, 533 U.S. 98 (2001); Lamb's Chapel v.
 Center Moriches Unions School Dist., 508 U.S. 384 (1993); Widmar v.
 Vincent, 454 U.S. 263 (1981).

-9 See, generally, Lynch, 465 U.S. 668 (1984).
+9 See, generally, Lynch, supra n.
+3, 465 U.S. 668 (1984).